Best buoyancy shorts for triathletes in 2025

 Vitally, they’re suitable for use in both open water and pool, so you’re sure to get plenty of use out of them whatever the season.

-Discover how to repair a torn wetsuit.
+- Discover how to repair a torn wetsuit

-Huub Alpha Buoyancy Shorts
+6. Huub Alta Buoyancy Shorts

 If you’re a fan of Huub’s wetsuits, you’ll be pleased to hear its buoyancy shorts are designed in a similar fashion.
 There are plenty of sizes to choose from too, from S to XXL.